mcb2Eexe/mcbyara/README.md

 Directory: mcbyara -d dir

-Warning: Directory scanning is recursive so it is recommended that there are no child directories unless you wish them to be included in the scan.

 To use the custom option, place your rule in the custom directory and then edit the custom_index.yar file to include the rule and you're good to go.

+Warnings:

+Directory scanning is recursive so it is recommended that there are no child directories unless you wish them to be included in the scan.

+This script is setup to work with the default yara pack as it is now.
+Future changes may cause issues which will require tweeking.

+Conflicts are common between rules.
+If a duplicate identifier error is encountered, use grep to identify the rules and edit the identifier to remove the duplication. eg. If duplicate identifier "NjRat", run grep "NjRat" malware/ to identify rules.